akua74/nhanes-diabetes-prediction/README.md

 # NHANES 2017–2018 Diabetes Prediction Project

 This repository contains the complete, reproducible workflow for my Data Science project analyzing predictors of diabetes using the **NHANES 2017–2018** dataset.

 The project includes:
 - A deep description of the dataset
 - Six exploratory figures
-- Two modeling approaches covered in class (Logistic Regression and Random Forest)
+- Two modeling approaches discussed in class
-- A reproducible Docker + Makefile workflow for building the final PDF report
+- A fully reproducible Docker + Makefile environment that generates a PDF report

 This repo is structured so graders can reproduce the entire analysis using: